Is Claude or ChatGPT Better for Lawyers? (The Answer Will Worry You)

 Is Claude or ChatGPT better for lawyers?
 (The answer might worry you)

-I get asked this question almost daily: "Rohit, should our solicitors be using Claude or ChatGPT?"
+Law firms ask me this constantly: “Should our solicitors be using Claude or ChatGPT?”

 It’s the wrong question.

-Asking which chatbot is better for a law firm is like asking which race car is safer before you’ve built the racetrack or hired a driver.
-It doesn't matter how fast the engine is if you crash into a wall at 200mph.
+Asking which chatbot is “better” is like arguing about which race car is safer before you’ve built the racetrack or hired a driver.
+It doesn’t matter how good the engine is if you hit a wall at 200mph.

 In the legal sector, that wall is professional liability, SRA non-compliance, and the catastrophic loss of client confidentiality.

-Most firms I walk into are debating features, context windows, reasoning capabilities, plugin integrations, while completely ignoring governance.
-They are letting their associates paste privileged client data into free-tier accounts because they haven't provided a secure alternative.
+Most firms I walk into are debating features—context windows, reasoning, plugin integrations—while ignoring governance.
+Meanwhile associates are pasting sensitive client details into personal/free-tier accounts because nobody has provided a controlled, signed-off way to use AI.

 Is Claude or ChatGPT better for lawyers?